Mianlo2386/Mianlo2386/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning HTML, CSS, JS, React and more.
 - 💞️ I’m looking to collaborate on your next project.
-- 📫 How to reach me @leugimzepol, miguellopez32@gmail.com.
+- 📫 How to reach me @leugimzepol - miguellopez32@gmail.com.

 <!---
 Mianlo2386/Mianlo2386 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.